vatbq/rally/thinking-notes.md

 add time between updates to simulates time

 i first get all campaings and then only pulling for the ones that are not completed. hago pulling ahora por la simulacion, pero usaria https://resend.com/.

+--- for scheduler, i'm just goint to build it here native so I don't use a external service, that implies checking once by minute if there are schedulers to run.